ARGOeu/argo-web-api/doc/v2/docs/reports.md

 <a id='3'></a>

 # PUT: Update an existing report
-This method can be used to update an existing report
+This method can be used to update an existing report.
+This will replace all the fields in the record so all the old fields that need to be kept must be included in the json of the update request body

 ## Input
 ### URL

 ```
 /reports/{uuid}
 ```